Should You Accept a Settlement Agreement or Claim Unfair Dismissal?

 This usually means your lost earnings up to the date you start another job.
 To calculate this, you will need to know:

-• your monthly take home pay (ie after deductions) and
+• Your monthly take-home pay (ie after deductions) and

-• a rough estimate of how many months you expect to be out of work
+• A rough estimate of how many months you expect to be out of work

-Multiply the number of months by the amount of your take home pay and that’s the figure you can expect a tribunal to award you if you’re successful.
+Multiply the number of months by the amount of your take-home pay, and that’s the figure you can expect a tribunal to award you if you’re successful.

 Do you have the appetite for an unfair dismissal claim?